rosianacodes/100-days-of-code/log.md

 ### Day 1: February 7, 2022

 **Today's Progress**: I watched a Python tutorial for beginners and coded along with it.
-I also watched 2 lessons of the ‘automate the boring stuff with python’ alongside the book format
+I also watched 2 lessons of the ‘automate the boring stuff with python’ alongside the book format.

 **Thoughts:** I’m really excited to use this knowledge in my daily life #softlife